About The Challenge

 New regulations for the challenge are released at the start of each school year and students must then finish their cars before the event date.
 Some designs take several months while others just a few hours to complete.

-The 2018 state titles are being held at the MMACA Model Park, 137 Howard Rd, Goodwood, Hobart on November 24th.
-Event details will be published as the event draws near but registration and vehicle scrutineering typically commence between 9 and 10am.
+The 2018 state titles are being held at the MMACA Model Park, 137 Howard Rd, Goodwood, Hobart on December 1st.
+Event details will be published as the event draws near but registration and vehicle scrutineering typically commence around 10am.
 This is then followed by a round robin racing format from approximately 11am-1pm.
 Finalists with the greatest number of race wins will be selected to compete at the nationals.

 The Challenge is all about making Science and Engineering fun and aims to foster student interest in the areas of STEM, with many participants then going on to pursue further studies and careers in these fields.
 Learning about Photovoltaics is at the very core of the Challenge and paves the way for further exploration into today’s solar technology, its uses and where the industry is headed in the future.

 Below are a couple of short promotional video clips produced by the Sustainable Energy Association of Australia for the WA event and by Melbourne’s Swinburne University of Technology for the Victorian Model Solar Challenge.
 They give a great insight into what the Challenge is all about.

 Getting involved in the Tasmanian Model Solar Challenge is easy.
 The competition is open to any Tasmanian school-aged student up to Year 12 and there are no entry fees.
 Teams can be made up of a single student, a small group or an entire class.
 Students may even like to take it on as a personal project away from school.
 All that is needed is the motivation to build a model solar powered car.